Penalty Abatement and Removal

 Very often our clients have reasonable cause when their conduct justifies the non-assertion or abatement of a penalty.

-Of course each case is judged individually based on the facts and circumstances at hand.
-We will help you understand if your reasons establish that you exercised ordinary business care and prudence but was unable to comply with the tax law and may be considered for penalty relief.
+Of course, each case is judged individually based on the facts and circumstances at hand.
+We will help you understand if your reasons establish that you exercised ordinary business care and prudence but were unable to comply with the tax law and may be considered for penalty relief.

 You may incur various IRS penalties, some of the most common are:

 5% of the amount of unpaid tax per month (or partial month) the return is late, up to a maximum of 25%.
 A minimum penalty of $135 may apply for returns over 60 days late.
 The minimum penalty is the lesser of $135 or 100% of the tax due on the return.

 The failure-to-pay penalty is generally 0.5% per month of your unpaid taxes.
 It applies for each month or part of a month your taxes remain unpaid and start accruing the day after taxes are due.
 It can build up to as much as 25% of your unpaid taxes.

 If you file your federal tax return late and owe tax with the return, both penalties may apply.

 You may have to pay a penalty if you file an erroneous claim for a refund or credit.
 The penalty is equal to 20% of the underpayment, unless the taxpayer adequately discloses a reasonable basis for the way they treated the item at issue, or their position was supported by substantial authority.